Firanus/advent-of-code/README.md

 These problems involve pathfinding and their associated algorithms in some way.
 Examples include Djikstra's or A\*.

+- **2019 Day 6** - A simple pathfinding problem.
+You construct a grid from a list of connections, and then traverse over it twice with an elementary Djikstra's.
 - **2021 Day 15** - Chiton.
 A pure pathfinding problem.
 You're given a grid of numbers ("risk levels") and asked to find a path which minimises total risk.
 Classic use case for Djikstra.
 - **2021 Day 23** - This problem introduces a game and asks you to find the most efficient solution.
 I ended up having to write a full simulation of the game, and then run the game states through Djikstra's to find the shortest "path" from start to finish.